Contributer, CBS News

-María Elena Salinas is an independent journalist and producer.
+María Elena Salinas is a contributor to CBS News.
 She is the former co-anchor of Univision Network’s flagship daily newscast, “Noticiero Univision,” and weekly newsmagazine, “Aquí y Ahora.”
 Called the “Voice of Hispanic America” by The New York Times, Salinas is the most recognized Hispanic female journalist in the United States.

 Salinas began her broadcast journalism career in 1981 as a reporter, anchor and public affairs host for KMEX-34, the Univision affiliate in Los Angeles.
 Her insightful reporting on the impact of daily news on the increasingly growing Hispanic community in Southern California quickly earned her the credibility that would lead her to assume the anchor chair of “Noticiero Univision” in 1987.

 In 2017, Salinas was awarded honorary doctorate degrees from American University School of Communications and California State University, Fullerton.
 She also was honored with the Mickey Leland Humanitarian Award.

 In 2015, she received a Peabody Award, Walter Cronkite Award, an Emmy and a Gracie Award for her news and documentary special, "Entre el abandono y el rechazo" (Between Abandonment and Rejection), a prime-time report on the exodus of Central American children to the United States, which judges praised as "balanced and revealing."